 7. Franklin Barbecue

-Aaron Franklin is an outright barbecue celebrity—author of a best-selling cookbook, the first pitmaster to a win James Beard Award for Best Chef in his region, and star of a PBS television show.
-Waiting in line three hours at Franklin is now just something people do when they visit Austin, even if they aren’t barbecue fans.
-There’s a reason why Aaron Franklin achieved such fame, and he remains among the very best practitioners of the modern Texas barbecue style.
+Starting out in 2009 with a used smoker and a retrofitted Aristocrat Lo-Liner trailer, Aaron Franklin rocketed from food truck to brick-and-mortar restaurant to full-on barbecue celebrity.
+Along the way, he became the first pitmaster to a win a James Beard Award for Best Chef in his region, starred in a PBS television show, and wrote not one but two best-selling cookbooks.
+A decade later, hungry barbecue fans still line up and wait for hours to sample Franklin’s famous brisket, ribs, and sausage, and he remains among the very best practitioners of the modern Texas barbecue style.
 The prime grade brisket is consistently flawless, as are the smoky pork ribs and rich, meaty sausage, which have just the right snap to the casing.
-Be sure to arrive early, and bring a cooler of beer and a comfy folding chair.
-It’s a long wait, but once you get inside you’ll taste what all the fuss is about.
+Be sure to arrive early, and bring a comfy folding chair and a thermos of coffee (or a cooler of beer, if you’re so inclined).
+It’s a long wait, but once you get inside you’ll understand what the fuss is all about.